France lures London bankers with extra expat tax break

 For his part, Bank of France governor Francois Villeroy de Galhau promised French regulators would quickly examine applications from any financial institutions licensed in Britain that might seek to set up shop in France.

-"We are not in a war with London... but there is competition and we want to make Paris Europe's top financial centre," the head of the wider Paris region, Valerie Pecresse, told bankers.
+"We are not in a war with London... but there is competition and we want to make Paris Europe's top financial center," the head of the wider Paris region, Valerie Pecresse, told bankers.

 Though often neglected in the past, the industry's proposals for making Paris more attractive internationally are no longer falling on deaf ears.